semanticist21/query-key-chain/README.md

 The detail method appends `detail` and a specific key to the preceding array.
 This is useful for querying detailed information identified by the key.

+`'all'` is always included as the next segment after the base key, regardless of whether preceding chains like `list` have been used or not.

-When details() or any preceding part of the chain is invalidated, all cascading children, including detail, are also invalidated.
+When `details()` or any preceding part of the chain is invalidated, all cascading children, including detail, are also invalidated.

 `base.detail("detail-test")`: Creates a query key ['test', 'all', 'detail', 'detail-test'].
 `base.list("list-test").detail("detail-test")`: Creates a more specific query key under a list.